dimitarpg13/langchain_tutorial/LangChainUseCases.md

 * _Access intermediate result_ : for more complex chains it is often very useful to access the results from intermediate steps even before the final output is produced.
 This is useful for debugging or even presenting the end-users with more detailed step-level intermediate info.

 * _Input and output schemas_ : Input and output schemas give every LCEL chain Pydantic and JSONSChema schemas inferred from the structure of the chain.

+* _LangSmith integration and tracing_ : with LCEL, all steps are automatically logged to `LangSmith` for maximum observability and ease of debugging

 ## Summarization